an urban cohousing development

 The best way to contact us is to send an email to cohaus.nz@gmail.com

-You can also follow us on Twitter to keep up with latest developments on the project.
+You can also follow us on Twitter to keep up with news, though posting there is now infrequent.

 Co-housing resources